 How to Prepare Trader Joe’s Cod Provencale

 Although it had microwave directions, I opted for the longer conventional oven version.
 Once in a blue moon I’ll reheat fish leftovers in the microwave, but I actually don\’t mind eating cold fish and I’d never be the guy who nukes fish at work.
 All I had to do is rip off the paper cover, tent some foil over and cook at 350F for about 40 minutes.

-As it neared the end of cooking time I checked on the cod because I hadn’t heard any cooking sounds.
-I took a quick peak and it looked like it would take more time than the package suggested.
+As it neared the end of cooking time, I checked on the cod because I hadn’t heard any cooking sounds.
+I took a quick peek, and it looked like it would take more time than the package suggested.
 I have a feeling they wanted me to microwave this and paid less attention to the oven times…or I desperately need a new oven.

 Toward the end I flipped the piece of cod to show the more attractive side of the fish.
-Also, the so-called “silver side” of the fillet is the side the skin was on, and will not flake as well as the other side.
+The so-called “silver side” of the fillet is the side where the skin was attached.
+It will not flake as well as the better-looking other side.

 The Verdict: Trader Joe’s Cod Provencale

 Not too bad, although it took about 50 minutes, and it needed salt.
 The fish by that time was flaky and had good cod flavor but would have been very underwhelming without the flavorful ratatouille.
 Then again, a decent lunch or light seafood dinner for $4 that isn’t a deep-fried patty is tough to beat.
 Plus, it was more filling than I anticipated so overall it was a great value.